ocaml/RFCs/rfcs/primitive_aliases.md

 ```

 That is, one will be permitted to ascribe a new type to the aliased primitive, and
-criticially the form `external foo : ty = ext` will be acceptable in signatures _even if
+critically the form `external foo : ty = ext` will be acceptable in signatures _even if
 `ext` has the wrong type_, with the compatibility check done as usual during module
 inclusion.